 - In the first instance your child's progress is continually monitored by his/her class teacher and moderated regularly within teams to ensure correct judgments are made.
 The senior leadership team regularly monitors the progress made by individual children and groups of children.
-Your child's progress is reviewed formally by senior leaders in pupil progress meetings. - Interventions are reviewed at the end of a half term or at the end of the targeted intervention period.
+Your child's progress is reviewed formally by senior leaders in pupil progress meetings.
+Your child will have a personal profile which will include their aspirations. - Interventions are reviewed at the end of a half term or at the end of the targeted intervention period.
 Liaison between staff ensures learning is built upon in class and resources to aid independence are available. - At the end of each key stage (i.e. at the end of year 2 and year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 If appropriate, we are able to apply for additional time, a reader or a scribe.
 The decision is not made by the school but the school will make an application to the Department of Education. - The progress of children with a Statement of SEND/EHC Plan is formally reviewed at an Annual Review.